-If a black widow bite is causing severe pain or life-threatening symptoms, your doctor may recommend antivenom, which may be injected into a thigh muscle or given through a vein (intravenously).
+If a black widow bite is causing severe pain or life-threatening symptoms, your doctor might recommend antivenom, which is usually given through a vein (intravenously).
 Symptoms usually ease within about 30 minutes of receiving the antivenom.
 Antivenom can cause serious allergic reactions, so it must be used with caution.

 Preparing for an appointment

-If you've been bitten by a spider that you suspect is a black widow or brown recluse, call your primary care doctor or go to an urgent care center.
+If you've been bitten by a spider that you suspect is dangerous, call your primary care doctor or go to an urgent care center.
 If your doctor has online services, an option may be to email a photo of the spider to your doctor.

 What you can do

-To help your doctor understand your symptoms and how they might relate to a spider bite, you can:
+To help your doctor understand your symptoms and how they might relate to a spider bite:

 - Bring the spider or a photo of the spider with you, if you can do so safely

 - List any symptoms you're experiencing